AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

   The assets browser is opened at the left side of the window.

-  To add an asset to your page click on the required asset and drag it to the required component or location.
+  To add an asset to your page, click the asset and drag it to the required component or location.

   ![ateat-10](assets/ateat-10.png)

-If you need to quickly make a change to an asset, you can start the [asset editor](/help/assets/manage-assets.md) directly from the asset browser by clicking the edit icon shown next to the asset's name.
+If you must quickly change an asset, you can start the [Asset Editor](/help/assets/manage-assets.md) directly from the asset browser by clicking the edit icon shown next to the asset's name.

 ![Assets Browser Desktop device](do-not-localize/screen_shot_2018-03-22at142448.png)

 ## Content Tree {#content-tree}

-The **Content Tree** gives an overview of all of the components on the page in a hierarchy so you can see at a glance how the page is composed.
+The **Content Tree** gives an overview of all components on the page in a hierarchy so you can see at a glance how the page is composed.

 The Content Tree is a tab within the side panel (together with the components and assets browser).
-To open (or close) the side panel use the icon at the top left of the toolbar:
+To open or close the side panel, use the icon at the top left of the toolbar:

 ![Content tree](do-not-localize/screen_shot_2018-03-22at142042.png)

-When you open the side panel it will slide open (from the left side).
+When you open the side panel, it slides open (from the left side).
 Select the **Content Tree** tab if necessary.
 When open you can see a tree view representation of your page or template, so that it's easier to understand how its content is structured hierarchically.
-Additionally on a complex page, it makes it easier to jump between components of the page.
+Also, on a complex page, it makes it easier to jump between components of the page.

 ![ateat-11](assets/ateat-11.png)

-A page can easily be composed of many of the same type of components, so the content (component) tree displays descriptive text (in grey) after the name of the component type (in black).
+A page can easily be composed of many of the same type of components, so the content (component) tree displays descriptive text (in gray) after the name of the component type (in black).
 The descriptive text comes from common properties of the component such as title or text.

-Component types will be shown in the user language, whereas the component description text comes from the page language.
+Component types are shown in the user language, whereas the component description text comes from the page language.

-Clicking the chevron next to a component will collapse or expand that level.
+Clicking the chevron next to a component collapses or expands that level.

 ![screen_shot_2018-03-22at142559](assets/screen_shot_2018-03-22at142559.png)